Pangloss Music Studio

 2. If they've had lessons or been playing already, I ask for a demonstration and a list of things they've worked on and/or performed.

-7. I assign certain video series or readings about posture, movement, and the body related to playing the instrument.
+7. I sometimes assign certain video series or readings about posture, movement, and the body related to playing the instrument.
 I also discuss relaxation and injury prevention, calling attention to the usual tension points.

 This process is shortened and modified for children.